 Broccoli is one of our favorite veggies, so you know we had to create another healthy broccoli salad recipe!
 Check out this Easy Broccoli Salad Recipe With Chicken. >

 Check out these other broccoli recipes that fit into your weight loss plan:

 - 4-Ingredient Broccoli Bacon Mac and Cheese Cups >

 - Broccoli Slaw with Cranberries and Lime >

 Reach your weight loss goals with a convenient meal delivery service!
 Nutrisystem sends perfectly portioned meals and snacks directly to your door.
-Learn more about our programs here! >
+Get started with a weight loss plan today!

 Calories per Serving: 247

 On Nutrisystem, Count As: 1 SmartCarb, 1 PowerFuel, 2 Extras and ½ Vegetable

 - ½ cup dried cherries

 - 1 Tbsp. olive oil